stalary/UserCenter/README.md

 # How to use it

-1. go http://47.94.248.38:7200/swagger-ui.html(Shortly after the domain name Will update)
+> go http://47.94.248.38:7200/swagger-ui.html(Shortly after the domain name Will update)

-2. use /facade/project input your project name it will return:
+> use /facade/project input your project name it will return:
 ```
 "data": {
     "projectId": 1,
     "key": "5c175866c8"
   }
 ```
-3. please save projectId and key in your db or cache
+> please save projectId and key in your db or cache

+## Token

-4. use /token/register to register，at least you input
+> use /token/register to register，at least you input
 ```
 {
   "password": "123456",